1978 Pacific typhoon season

 The 1978 Pacific typhoon season was a very active season that produced 31 tropical storms, 16 typhoons and one intense typhoon.
-It has no official bounds; it ran year-round in 1978, but most tropical cyclones tend to form in the northwestern Pacific Ocean between June and December.
+It ran year-round in 1978, but most tropical cyclones tend to form in the northwestern Pacific Ocean between June and December.
 These dates conventionally delimit the period of each year when most tropical cyclones form in the northwestern Pacific Ocean.

-The scope of this article is limited to the Pacific Ocean, north of the equator and west of the international date line.
-Storms that form east of the date line and north of the equator are called hurricanes; see 1978 Pacific hurricane season.
-Tropical Storms formed in the entire west pacific basin were assigned a name by the Joint Typhoon Warning Center.
-Tropical depressions in this basin have the "W" suffix added to their number.
-Tropical depressions that enter or form in the Philippine area of responsibility are assigned a name by the Philippine Atmospheric, Geophysical and Astronomical Services Administration or PAGASA.
-This can often result in the same storm having two names.
+The scope of this article is limited to the Pacific Ocean, north of the equator and west of the International Date Line.
+Tropical storms that formed in the basin were assigned a name by the Joint Typhoon Warning Center while systems that were active in the Philippine area of responsibility were assigned a name by the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA).
+This often results in the same storm having two names.

 Seasonal summary

 33 tropical depressions formed this year in the Western Pacific, of which 29 became tropical storms.
 15 storms reached typhoon intensity, of which 1 reached super typhoon strength.
 Many of the storms either remained at sea or failed to do any damage.